 1st Saturday: A New Plan

-Kingston Midtown Arts District (MAD) has initiated a partnership to revive and expand Kingston’s 1st Saturday gallery openings tradition.
+In 2017, Kingston Midtown Arts District (MAD) initiated a partnership to reinvigorate and expand Kingston’s tradition of 1st Saturday gallery openings.
 Business Alliance of Kingston stalwart Nancy Donskoj and ARTBAR Gallery owner Ali Constant launched Kingston Gallery Business Group (KGBG) to lead the partnership and create a center of gravity for Kingston’s many galleries and 1st Saturday venues.
-Through this 1st Saturday partnership, MAD and KGBG aim to serve and attract a growing sector of Kingston artists, arts-based businesses and art lovers.
+Through this 1st Saturday partnership, MAD and KGBG now serve and attract a growing sector of Kingston artists, arts-based businesses and art lovers.

-With more than two dozen galleries and arts venues regularly open on 1st Saturday – most in Midtown – MAD is optimistic about plans to rebuild Kingston’s historically large 1st Saturday crowds.
+With more than two dozen galleries and arts venues regularly open on 1st Saturday – most of which are located in Midtown – MAD and its partners have rebuilt and strengthened Kingston’s historically large 1st Saturday crowds.

 1st Saturday: A Brief History

-Launched in the mid-1990s, Kingston’s 1st Saturday was the Hudson Valley’s first regular monthly gallery event.
+Kingston’s 1st Saturday was the Hudson Valley’s first regular monthly gallery event when it originally launched in the mid-1990s.
 It inspired Art Along the Hudson, which held similar events in nearly a dozen communities.
 By the early 2000s, Kingston’s 1st Saturday was drawing 3,000 visitors.
 The buzz prompted Business Week and others to wax eloquent about Kingston in features profiling the economic impact of artists nationwide.

 During this high-energy time for the arts, Kingston’s 1st Saturday, the Kingston Sculpture Biennial and the Kingston Artists’ Soapbox Derby all began and drew tens of thousands of visitors throughout the year.